Simhaksan Visit Overview

 After coming down from the summit, I visited the Yaksa Yeorae Great Buddha at Yakcheon Temple.
 There was a pagoda in front of the Buddha that hadn’t been there before, but I don’t know when it was built or what it’s called.
 It looked rather plain, which was a bit disappointing.

-Location and Parking at Yakcheon Temple
+Yakcheonsa Location and Parking

-The road address of “Yakcheon Temple” is 118, Gyoha-ro 681beon-gil, Paju-si, Gyeonggi-do.
+The road address of “Yakcheon Temple” is 118, Gyoha-ro 681beon-gil, Paju-si, Gyeonggi-do, South Korea.

 On public holidays, the parking lot at Yakcheon Temple is usually full.
 If you’re lucky and a spot opens up, you can park there.
 So, I recommend visiting on a weekday.
 Naturally, when the weather is bad, parking tends to be easier.
 There is no parking fee.